jxxsheng/DSAI_SC1015/README.md

 | checkout_day| Remove rows where the 'checkout_day' variable has negative values|
 | arrival_month| Convert all the months in 'arrival_month' to lowercase and capitalise the first letter|
 |branch, country, first_time, room, arrival_month| Map categorical variables 'branch', 'country', 'first_time', 'room', and 'arrival_month' to numerical labels for machine learning modelling|

-<h2> Statistical Descriptions </h2>

-Our target variable 'no_show' is a categorical variable.
-Majority of the variables in our dataset are categorical.
-To find the relation between two categorical variables we conducted a Cramer’s V test.
-The input of the Cramer’s V test is the statistic component of the Chi-square test.

 <h2>Machine Learning Models:</h2>